 Recreational therapists oversee the planning and coordination of recreation programs for patients in a health care facility.

-Their job description entails developing medically approved leisure activities for physically or mentally impaired patients.
+The recreational therapist job description entails developing medically approved leisure activities for physically or mentally impaired patients.

 They also help patients engage in fun exercises as part of therapeutic treatment for an illness.

 In performing their duties, recreational therapists educate patients on the benefits of recreation.

 They assist them in practicing skills required to participate in leisure and fun activities, and also develop treatment plans and programs to meet the health requirements of patients.

 Recreational therapists usually work with patients’ physician, nutritionist and occupational therapist to design therapeutic recreation most suitable for a patient.

 Their role also involves interacting with patients to identify their recreational preferences in order to determine the choice of an activity.

 They also address feelings of anxiety or depression which patients may experience before or during a program.

 As part of their responsibilities, recreational therapists help children or adults with health challenges to socialize with others.